Affiliated Experts

 Martina Koegeler-Abdi is a researcher at Human Rights Studies within the History Department of Lund University.
 She is currently the PI in the FORTE funded project “Historical perspectives on Scandinavian children born to IS foreign fighters.”
 Her project explores the similarities and differences in the perceptions of Scandinavian children born to German soldiers after WWII and children of IS foreign fighters detained in Syria after 2019.

 Martina holds degrees in women’s and gender studies, comparative cultural studies and English from the University of Graz, SUNY Stony Brook and the University of Copenhagen.
 She has further been a visiting research fellow at Brown University and the Ludwig Boltzmann Institute for the Study of Consequences of War.
-Her research focuses on how children born of war and their families use different secrecy practices to manage vulnerabilities and claim agency within the changing historical conceptualizations of nation, race, gender, and childhood – with a special focus on the relations between self-representation, family memory and socio-cultural norms.
-She has recently organized an international workshop on CBOW studies at Lund university, served as a co-editor on a special issue on “The Politics of Family Secrecy” in the Journal of Family History and she is a member of the advisory board of MESEA, the Society for Multiethnic Studies in Europe and the Americas.
+Her research focuses on how children born of war and their families use different secrecy practices to manage vulnerabilities and claim agency within the changing historical conceptualizations of nation, race, gender, and childhood.
+In this topic she has a special focus on the relations between self-representation, family memory and socio-cultural norms.